coryjquirk/pi-py-gui/README.md

 GUI coded with Python on the Raspberry Pi 4.

 ### usage
+you must have Python and [guizero](https://github.com/lawsie/guizero) installed on your machine.

-first, install [guizero](https://github.com/lawsie/guizero) with the command
+you can install guizero with this command:
 `pip3 install guizero`
-to execute the program, run
+to execute the program, run this command from the root folder of this repository:
 `python3 pi-py-gui.py`

 ![pi-py-gui-demo-scrnsht](/pi-py-gui.jpg)